 Apart from the usual fixed 1V/octave modulation input, a fully variable exponential input is available as well as a fully variable linear modulation input.

 Slave synchronisation is easily obtained by inserting a falling sawtooth waveform into the SYNC input.
 This input is level sensitive to allow different strengths of synchronisation.
 A front panel pot is provided to control the depth of the effect.

-The pulse output features a useful method of maintaining average output level.
+The pulse output also features a useful method of maintaining average output level.
 This means that fast sweeps of pulse width no longer produce any audible clicks as they do on other VCOs you may have used.

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption is approximately 35mA per rail.